 This course examines the philosophical, historical, legal and social/cultural aspects of education in the United States.
-It explores how schools and classrooms function organizationally and academically.
-Teacher preparation, selecting teaching as a profession, teacher certification and effective teaching will be explored.
+It explores how schools and classrooms function organizationally and academically in an increasingly diverse society.
+Teacher preparation, selecting teaching as a profession, teacher certification, and effective teaching will be explored.
 Students will formulate a beginning philosophy of education.
 Twenty hours of observation and participation in a public school setting are required.
-This course offers the student a service learning experience.
+This course offers the student a service learning component.